OpenShock/ShockOSC/README.md

   "Osc": {
-    "Chatbox": true, # Display chatbox messages on shocks "Hoscy": false, # Use HOSCY for chatbox "ReceivePort": 9001, # Where OSC events are coming in, VRChat defalt is 9001.
-If you wanna use HOSCY create a HOSCY route and enter the port here.
-    "SendPort": 9000, # Where to send osc messages to, VRChat default is 9000.
+    "Chatbox": true, # Display chatbox messages on shocks "Hoscy": false, # Use HOSCY for chatbox "SendPort": 9000, # Where to send osc messages to, VRChat default is 9000.
 This can be left like it is for HOSCY, seem next item.
     "HoscySendPort": 9001 # Used to send chatbox message via hoscy is 'Hoscy' is to true.
   },